Tips for Visiting Uluru On A Road Trip From Alice Springs

 - 400 km from Kings Canyon back to Alice Springs (sealed roads)

 This driving route is all on sealed roads.
-And you can do it in four-day-round-trip Alice Springs to Ayers Rock in a loop via Kings Canyon.
+You can do it on a four-day round-trip from Alice Springs to Ayers Rock in a loop via Kings Canyon.
 Or you can plan it before going to Uluru.

-What to pack for a trip to Uluru
+What to pack for a road trip to Uluru

 The first thing you should think about is to pack your food when driving from Alice Springs to Uluru.
 Central Australia is expensive, and Uluru tends to be overly expensive.
 Be prepared for this.
 Alone for fuel, you will spend about 20-30% more than Australia’s average fuel price.